 Physically, a widely used quantum metrology scheme is based on the Mach-Zehnder interferometer (MZI).
-Here the benchmark compared against is the standard quantum limit (SQL) or shot-noise limit (SNL), namely $N^{-1/2}$ , where N is the average photon number of the input state [32].
-By utilizing the squeezed light, the precision was pointed out to surpass the SNL and eventually reach the Zeno limit (ZL) $N^{-3/4}$ in 1981 by Caves [10, 33].
-After that, various quantum states of light, such as the N00N state [27], the twin Fock state [34], the definite-photon-numbe state [35, 36], the two-mode squeezed vacuum state [37] and the entangled coherent state (ECS) [38, 39] have been extensively studied and exhibited exciting performances, which can reach or even surpass the weak Heisenberg limit (HL), i.e., 1/N. Here we adopt the definition of weak Heisenberg limit from Ref.
-[40].
-However, these ideal-case-promised precision deteriorate quickly in experimental realization due to the unavoidable decoherence effects caused by the influence of environments [35, 36, 41-48].
-Previously, the decoherence of the optical probe was phenomenologically desccribed by a transmissivity [35, 36, 38, 39, 49, 50].
-That is to say, we are considering a continuous photon loss model using a Born-Markovian master equation [51, 52].
-Under such a description, the precision eventually gets worse and worse in the long-encoding-time running.
-However, such a treatment was later found insufficient in real physical systems [1, 48, 53-68].
-Intriguingly, with the squeezed states as input and the photon difference measurement, the ZL can even be asymptotically recovered by utilizing the non-Markovian effect and with the aid of a bound state [1].
+Here the benchmark compared against is the standard quantum limit (SQL) or shot-noise limit (SNL), namely $N^{-1/2}$, where N is the average photon number of the input state [31].
+By utilizing the squeezed light, the precision was pointed out to surpass the SNL and eventually reach the Zeno limit (ZL) $N^{-3/4}$ in 1981 by Caves [9, 32].
+After that, various quantum states of light, such as the N00N state [26], the twin Fock state [33], the definitephoton-numbe state [34, 35], the two-mode squeezed vacuum state [36] and the entangled coherent state (ECS) [37, 38] have been extensively studied and exhibited exciting performances, which can reach or even surpass the weak Heisenberg limit (HL), i.e., 1/N. Here we adopt the definition of weak Heisenberg limit from Ref.
+[39].
+However, these ideal-case-promised precision deteriorate quickly in experimental realization due to the unavoidable decoherence effects caused by the influence of environments [34, 35, 40-47].
+Previously, the decoherence of the optical probe was phenomenologically described by a transmissivity [34, 35, 37, 38, 48, 49].
+That is to say, we are considering a continuous photon loss model using a Born-Markovian master equation [50, 51].
+Under such a description, the precision eventually gets worse and worse for long-encoding-time running.
+However, such a treatment was later found insufficient in real physical systems [47, 52-68].
+Intriguingly, with the squeezed states as input and the photon difference measurement, the ZL can even be asymptotically recovered by utilizing the non-Markovian effect and with the aid of a bound state [66].
 That work first pointed out the fact that non-Markovian effects can be effective in performing quantum optical metrology.
 However, the detailed contribution of the non-Markovian effect and the mechanism behind remain blurred because there the measurement scheme cannot exploit all the available information of sensitivity.
 As an example, it is not clear whether the transition from the ZL to the SNL at large N is due to the specific measurement scheme or the non-Markovian effects.
-More importantly, though the ZL has been reached in Ref.
-[1], whether the fascinating HL can be surpassed remains unknown.
+More importantly, although the ZL has been reached in Ref.
+[66], whether the fascinating HL can be surpassed remains unknown.

-In this Letter, we investigate the contribution of non-Markovian effects on optical quantum metrology by calculating the quantum Fisher information (QFI) which can perfectly characterize the sensitivity of a state with respect to the change of a specific parameter [69, 70].
+In this paper, we investigate the contribution of non-Markovian effects on optical quantum metrology by calculating the quantum Fisher information (QFI) which can perfectly characterize the sensitivity of a state with respect to the change of a specific parameter [69, 70].
 For the input state, we choose the ECS, one of the quantum states which can beat the weak HL under ideal conditions.
 We find that the dynamics and scaling of precision are closely related to the frequency of photons and the estimated parameter are dramatically affected by the non-Markovian effect.
 With the aid of a bound state, an exact analytical expression of quantum Fisher information in the long-encoding-time condition is derived.
-It reveals that the precision can surpass the weak HL and asymptotically approach the ideal-case-promised one
+It reveals

-with the increase of Z [see Eq.
+that the precision can surpass the weak HL and asymptotically approach the ideal-case-promised one with the increase of Z [see Eq.
 (14) for the definition of Z].
 Meanwhile, the scaling exhibits a transition from the weak HL to the sub-SNL.
-Our work points out that Non-Markovian effects with the aid of a bound state can suppress dissipation very well, and its ability to protect quantumness does not change with the encoding time.
+Our work points out that non-Markovian effects with the aid of a bound state can suppress dissipation very well, and its ability to protect quantumness does not change with the encoding time.
 Hence the precision get better and better with the increase of time.
 However, this ability to protect quantumness weakens quickly with the increase of N.